Email FacebookTwitterMenu burgerClose thin

 • Starting Age: 65

 In this case, you would buy the annuity for a single payment of $1 million.
-In exchange, the insurance company would start issuing you payments at age 65 and continue issuing payments each month for your lifetime.
+In exchange, the insurance company would start issuing you payments at age 65 and continue issuing payments each month for the next 25 years.

 Retail investors’ annuities are primarily retirement products, so most of them are structured to start repaying you at or around retirement age.
 Most people who use this product to save for retirement buy lifetime annuities since these provide guaranteed income throughout retirement.